 This article recommends the IOM's mistaken 600 IU RDA for all but those with obesity and those on particular medications.
-Holick et al.'s terminology regarding higher intakes for those with obesity involves similarly awkward and imprecise expression:
+Holick et al.'s terminology regarding higher intakes for those with obesity with is messy too:

 (2.5) We suggest that obese children and adults and children and adults on anticonvulsant medications, glucocorticoids, antifungals such as ketoconazole, and medications for AIDS be given at least two to three times more vitamin D for their age group . . .